hmunjuluri05/engineering-team/README.md

 ## Overview

 The Engineering Team is a multi-agent system that automates the software development process.
-It uses a **two-phase workflow** for efficient parallel execution:
+It uses a **two-phase workflow** with true parallel execution:

-**Phase 1 - Design:**
+**Phase 1 - Design (Sequential):**
 1. **Engineering Lead** - Analyzes requirements and creates a detailed design document (DESIGN.md) specifying the architecture, file structure, and module organization

-**Phase 2 - Parallel Implementation (all agents work from the same design):**
+**Phase 2 - Parallel Implementation:**
+Backend, Frontend, and Test engineers run **simultaneously in parallel** (using ParallelAgent), all working from the same design:
 2. **Backend Engineer** - Implements the complete backend, creating multiple files and folders as specified in the design
 3. **Frontend Engineer** - Creates a Gradio UI (and additional UI files if needed) based on the design specification
 4. **Test Engineer** - Writes comprehensive test suites based on the design specification